krishaamer/green-filter-research/research/literature/sustainability.md

 ### Climatech {#climatech}

+How are large corporations responding to the climate crisis?

+Lack of leadership.
+Capgemini (2022): “Many business leaders see sustainability as costly obligation rather than investment in the future”.

 Many large businesses have tried to find solutions by launching climate-focused funding.
 (Korosec, 2021) reports that Amazon’s 2B USD to a Climate Pledge Fund earmarked to fix climate problems is invested in energy, logistics, and packaging startups, which will reduce material waste.
-“Good intentions don’t work, mechanisms do,” Amazon’s founder Bezos is quoted in (Clifford, 2022).
-It’s an example of how money marketed as climate funding by the retail conglomerate means focus on reducing operational cost of running their business through automation and material savings.
+“Good intentions don’t work, mechanisms do,” Amazon’s founder Bezos is quoted as saying in (Clifford, 2022).
+Walmart is taking a similar approach, having launched a project in 2017 to set CO2 reduction targets in collaboration with its suppliers Walmart (2023).
+These examples underlines how money marketed as climate funding by retail conglomerates means focus on reducing operational cost of running their business through automation and material savings.

+Greens EFA (2023) large corporations such as Nestle and Coca Cola support the biodiversity law to have a level playing field for business.

 -   Ecological Indicators (I like the name Ecomarkers) for Earth are like Biomarkers in human health.

--   (Sarah Ludwig Rausch and Neha Pathak, 2021): “Human health is central to all sustainability efforts.”, “All of these (food, housing, power, and health care), and the stress that the lack of them generate, play a huge role in our health,” Hollis says.”

 -   Anon.
 (2013)